 In our One Charge Test, HTC U11 achieved a rating of 13 hours 38 minutes mainly due to brilliant talk time, which is decent but not the best.

-We will bring you the complete set of battery life test results soon.
+Check out the complete set of battery life test results here.

 At a price of Rs.
 51,990 for the 6GB RAM with 128GB storage version, the U11 is definitely the best smartphone from HTC till date.
 This new device has a blend of everything that one can ask for including a good display, speedy processor, amazing camera and of course the audio as well.
 This shiny looking device definitely marks the new chapter for HTC’s success in the smartphone market that can easily compete other flagships like Galaxy S8, Google Pixel, iPhone 7 and others.